2020 Subaru Outback Touring Test Drive

 Subaru’s STARLINK multimedia system provides on screen controls for HVAC, X-MODE and other vehicle functions.
 There’s available in-vehiicle Wi-FI hotspot via high speed LTE communications.
 EyeSight Assist monitor is standard for all Outback models as is the segment exclusive Driver Focus Distraction Mitigation System.

 My primary test 2020 Subaru Outback was a fully loaded Touring model, with a Cinnamon Brown Pearl metallic exterior finish and Brown leather seating.
 The base price was set at $37,345.
 With the destination and delivery charge bumping the final sticker total to $38,355.
+I more recently tested a Touring XT model on my home turf.
+It wore an Autmn Green Metallic exterior finish and featured a Brown leather interior.
+It was powered by the 2.4-liter turbocharged motor and had a base sticker of $39,695 with the final tally rising to $40,705.

 The new 2020 Subaru Outback Touring serves a higher purpose than simply that of a car – it may well be thought of as a highly functional, all-weather outdoor transportational tool.
 One that’s equally adept at conquering both on and off-road challenges with complete confidence.
 The 2.4-liter turbocharged motor obviously delivers more get up and go, but the standard 2.5 liter powerplant is totally sufficient for virtually any task at hand.